walmartlabs/lacinia/docs/directives.rst

 Directives provide a way to describe additional options to the GraphQL executor.

+Directives is a GraphQL term; in practice, directives are much like meta data in Clojure, or annotation in Java.

 .. sidebar:: GraphQL Spec

    Read about directives :spec:`here <Language.Directives>`